psu-epl/psu-epl.github.com/index.md

 We are a 501c3 and your donation is tax deductible!
 Email [lid@pdx.edu](mailto:lid@pdx.edu) to donate!

 # <font color="red">Lab Closure</font>
-To help prevent the spread of [COVID-19], __the lab will be closed until PSU reopens__.
+To help contain the further spread of the [COVID-19] virus, the __EPL will be closed__ until PSU resumes a normal class schedule and activity on campus.
-This is expected to continue until mid-April.
+This is expected to be until mid to late April.

 People will not be allowed into the lab, either through the main door or the PSAS door.
-__Managers will not be allowed in the lab__ without explicit permission from Kathleen.
+__Managers will also not be allowed in the lab__, without explicit permission from Kathleen.
-Anyone who violates these rules will loose access to the lab.
+__Anyone who violates this rule__ will lose continued access to the EPL.

+We are sorry for the shutdown but have deemed it prudent to close down.
+Listed below are outside resources for your projects.

 ## Online Resources
 We understand that many students will still need to do prototyping.